Why Should a Brand Name Be Distinctive? (And How to Make It Stick)

 • Brand Personality: The concept of brand personality is key in shaping customer perception.
 Imagery, color schemes, typography, and tone of voice all contribute to the overall representation of a brand, helping to connect with the target audience.

 • Sticky and Memorable: A great brand name is simple, something that can be easily remembered, spoken, or referred to casually.
 Consider how terms like “Slack” or “Notion” have transcended their original contexts into broader societal references.
+Or how lucky Crypto.com was to get its brand’s name in the Web3 sphere.

 • Rich in Meaning: Inspiring stories give life to the name of a brand.
-A firm brand name may contain a narrative that aligns with your company’s mission or origins or something as simple as a reference to your core values.
+A firm brand name may contain a narrative that aligns with your company’s mission or origins, or something as simple as a reference to your core values.
 Regardless, that name will always carry depth.

 • Brand Values: Brand values are crucial for establishing a company's culture and guiding behavior within the workplace.
 These values influence employee experience, recruitment, and the overall operational principles of the business, grounding a strong brand identity in meaningful values that resonate with the audience.